leelavg/thoughtexpo/content/blog/setup-hugo-with-tailwindcss-for-netlify/index.md

 - When new components are added to CSS file in method 2, make sure you correctly configure [purgeCSS](https://tailwindcss.com/docs/controlling-file-size) for retaining used styles
 - Prefer hugo version >= v0.72.0 if you are using method 3, which [fixes](https://github.com/gohugoio/hugo/issues/7161) collection of used tags resulting in correct *hugo_stats.json* for purgecss
 - Use [branch](https://docs.netlify.com/site-deploys/overview/#branches-and-deploys) deploy feature available in Netlify if you own a custom domain and this calls for an other interesting blog post
-- You can explore this site's [own repo](https://github.com/leelavg/thoughtexpo) in addition to above clones repo branches to get some more info about usage of tailwind components (@apply, @screen) and method 3 in general.
+- You can explore this site's [own repo](https://github.com/leelavg/thoughtexpo) in addition to above clones repo branches to get some more info about usage of tailwind components (@apply, @screen) and method 3 in general. `HEAD` on `master` branch is at [`3e1d1e3`](https://github.com/leelavg/thoughtexpo/commit/3e1d1e3f0ad4668191e0b738c34e0eecfbe0a595) at the time of this post publication.

 Expressing only thoughts without practice in a sense is futile, so here are the links for final results [Method1](https://method1--thoughtexpo-examples.netlify.app/), [Method2](https://method1--thoughtexpo-examples.netlify.app/) and [Method3](https://method2--thoughtexpo-examples.netlify.app/), these are being served from Netlify as all the repo branches stated above contains a `netlify.toml` and observe `stylesheet` link in `view-source(ctrl-u)` of above html pages.